 - a medium bunch of parsley

-Peel the potatoes and cook them in salted water.
+- Cook potatoes: Peel the potatoes and cook them in salted water.
 Drain well and let dry for a while.
-Halve or quarter the potatoes, depending on their size, the pieces should be rather large.
+Halve or quarter the potatoes; depending on their size, the pieces should be rather large.

-In the meantime fry the bacon slices in a skillet without any addition of oil.
+- Fry bacon: In the meantime, fry the bacon slices in a skillet without any addition of oil.
 Fry until crispy, remove and place on kitchen paper.

-Add ½ tablespoon of the oil in the same skillet and fry the potatoes, turning them carefully on all sides, until golden with darker bits here and there.
+- Fry potatoes: Add ½ tablespoon of the oil to the same skillet and fry the potatoes, turning them carefully on all sides, until golden with darker bits here and there.
 In the meantime, make the sauce.

-Heat the remaining tablespoon of oil in another pan.
-Cook the green onions, garlic and mushrooms for 2 or 3 minutes.
-Add the tomatoes, white wine, herbs and ½ teaspoon paprika powder and cook on low for 7-8 minutes.
+- Cook vegetables: Heat the remaining tablespoon of oil in another pan.
+Cook the green onions, garlic, and mushrooms for 2 or 3 minutes.
+Add the tomatoes, white wine, herbs, and ½ teaspoon paprika powder and cook on low heat for 7-8 minutes.

 - Cook ham: Chop the ham and add it to the pan.
 Continue cooking for about 2 or 3 minutes.